kimgoetzke/randolf/README.md

 ### Why does this application even exist?
 What is its purpose?

-While [Komorebi](https://github.com/LGUG2Z/komorebi/) is the most feature-rich window tiling manager for Windows I know, it requires a commercial license (particularly problematic for since I only use Windows for work), depends on a separate hotkey daemon, and enforces tiling for all windows unless explicitly excepted.
+While [Komorebi](https://github.com/LGUG2Z/komorebi/) is the most feature-rich window tiling manager for Windows I know, it requires a commercial license (particularly problematic for me since I only use Windows for work), depends on a separate hotkey daemon, and enforces tiling for all windows unless explicitly excepted.
 I also experienced stability and configuration issues during my usage.